 SDG&E Response to Second Deficiency Letter (October 9, 2012)

 CPUC Completeness Letter (January 7, 2013)

-Please note that the public review and comment period for the NOP was extended and will end at 5:00 pm, February 22, 2013.
+Please note that the public review and comment period for the NOP was extended and ended at 5:00 pm, February 22, 2013.

 On January 23 and 24, 2013, the CPUC’s Energy Division conducted public scoping meetings for the SOCRE project in order to provide interested parties an opportunity to learn more about the project, ask questions, and submit comments: